richorama/richorama.github.io/_posts/2016-07-08-orleans-vs-service-fabric.md

 ## Introduction

-Never has there been such a good time for C# developers wanting to develop software based on Virtual Actors.
+Never has there been such a good time for C# developers wanting to develop software based on [Virtual Actors](http://dotnet.github.io/orleans/Introduction).

-At the moment there are two systems available, Orleans and Service Fabric Actors.
+At the moment there are two systems available, [Orleans](https://github.com/dotnet/orleans) and [Service Fabric Reliable Actors](https://azure.microsoft.com/en-gb/documentation/articles/service-fabric-reliable-actors-introduction/).

 Other actor frameworks are available of course.
 On the JVM there is [Orbit](https://github.com/orbit/orbit), a Virtual Actor implementation, and [Akka](http://akka.io/) with more traditional actors.